joesan/raspi-motion-detection/README.md

 took me about 3 hours to fully build the image.
 So if you are looking for a quicker install, just grab the docker image from my docker hub repo from [here](https://hub.docker.com/r/joesan/raspi_opencv_3/)

+TODO: Documentation.... you probably need to first have the following components with you!

+1. A Raspberry Pi - I prefer to use the Model 3 B+ that has a built in WiFi

+2. A Pi Camera - I got the Raspberry Pi v2.1, 8 MP NoIR camera as this one can take pictures in the dark provided it has an IR filters

+3. A proper case to protect the Pi and the camera.
+If you are going to mount the setup outdoors, you might want to consider the following:

+   3.1 How are you going to get WiFi coverage at the outdoor location 3.2 How are you going to get the Power supply to the Pi 3.3 Would the case tolerate harsh weather conditions

+Once everything is assembled, check if the camera is working using the following command on your Pi

+    ```
+    raspistill -o output.jpg
+    ```

 To build the image yourself on your Pi, do the following:

 1. First clone the repo on your Raspberry Pi